AdbC99/ai-bible/mcp-server/README.md

 There is one tool which allows a user to get verse and supply an Osis reference for that verse, e.g. John.3.16-18

+## Bible versions

+The text comes from the Berean Study Bible with original language coming from the following manuscript traditions: WLC / Nestle Base TR RP WH NE NA SBL.

 ## Installation

 To install the necessary dependencies, run: